How Can I Find the Right Therapist For Me?

-The thought of sitting down and telling a stranger all your problems can be intimidating, so it’s important to find someone who really fits your needs and makes you feel safe.
-Once you’ve decided to go for therapy, the next step is finding the right person.
+Once you’ve decided to go for therapy, the next step is finding the right person, someone who really understands you and makes you feel safe..
 That can feel like looking for a needle in a haystack!
 The search can leave you feeling overwhelmed and discouraged, and therapy isn’t cheap, this is a real investment in your future after all.

 There is so much jargon, so many letters after a therapist’s name, or a list of qualifications as long as your arm – what does it all mean?
 And what matters most?